arosetti/openmm_engine/README.md

 - pyopengl
 - numpy

-WARNING: lod classes tested on mm6,7,8 but a few files are still failing to be extracted.
+WARNING: lod classes tested on mm6,7,8 a few files are still failing to be extracted.

 WARNING2: this program is being developed on linux.
-It's not currently being ever tested on other systems
+It's not currently being ever tested on other systems.

 Testing
 ========
-Put the "data" directory containing lod files in the same directory of the scripts.
+Put the "data" directory containing lod files in the same directory of the scripts and create a tmp directory.

 You can play with the class methods, extract all data or search specific files.
 - run: ./lod_test.py